cliosight/cliosight_templates/overview.md

 Consider the sales funnel that comprises sending out personalized emails to existing and potential customers on certain events at regular intervals.

 ### Using Cliosight Workflow <a name="python"></a>
 Data analysis can provide pointers for fine-tuning a design through hypothesis testing.
-It can also help in improving the performance of a machine learning model in production with high quality datasets.
+It can also help in improving the performance of a machine learning model in production with high-quality datasets.

-Being able to create a workflow by combining repetitive tasks using a simple JSON configuration can speed up a project powered by data analytics and machine learning.
 Cliosight's components can be created instantly in external applications.
+Being able to create a workflow by combining repetitive tasks using a simple JSON configuration can speed up a project that is powered by deep insights from high-quality data.

 ### Fetching Data from a Report